-The World Forum on Natural Capital is once again being organised by the Scottish Wildlife Trust, in association with the United Nations Environment Programme; International Union for Conservation of Nature; World Business Council for Sustainable Development; Natural Capital Coalition and The Wildlife Trusts.
+The World Forum on Natural Capital is once again being organised by the Scottish Wildlife Trust, in association with the United Nations Environment Programme; International Union for Conservation of Nature; World Business Council for Sustainable Development; Natural Capital Coalition and our new partner, the Green Economy Coalition.

 "Ultimately nature is priceless.
 But it is not valueless.
 The urgent challenge facing us in the next decade is to more fully understand this value, and the critical services nature provides to our economy and society "

 For over 50 years, the Scottish Wildlife Trust has worked with its members, partners and supporters in pursuit of its vision of healthy, resilient ecosystems across Scotland’s land and seas.
 The Trust successfully champions the cause of wildlife through policy and campaigning work, demonstrates best practice through practical conservation and innovative partnerships, and inspires people to take positive action through its education and engagement activities.
 The Trust manages a network of 120 wildlife reserves across Scotland and is a member of the UK-wide Wildlife Trusts movement.

 Nature is our life support system but it is under threat.
 This has implications not only for nature itself but also for our economy and society at large.

 The Scottish Wildlife Trust believes there is an urgent need to foster a better understanding of our impact on the natural world and that Scotland has an opportunity to help lead by example.